 But here’s a secret: You can make delicious jams and preserves with frozen fruit, and no one will be the wiser!

-Once they’re solid, I collect them into freezer bags and come back to them when life is a little less chaotic and the weather turns cooler.
+Once they’re solid, I collect them into freezer bags and come back to them when the weather turns cooler and life is a little less chaotic.

 Another tip: You can make jam with store-bought frozen fruit as well!
 So if you’re craving homemade blueberry jam in the middle of winter, this is a great way to go.